tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 attacker can choose any value for the valid_time field.
 Repeated signature forgeries therefore allow the attacker to create multiple delegated credentials that can cover the entire validity period of the certificate.
-It is therefore safe to assume that temporary exposure of the key or a signing oracle implies that the attacker can impersonate a server for the lifetime of the certificate.
+Temporary exposure of the key or a signing oracle may allow the attacker to impersonate a server for the lifetime of the certificate.

 # Acknowledgements